Smoked Standing Rib Roast Recipe

 Step 2: Light the Grill

 As your roast warms, the best use of your time is to start warming up the smoker you'll be using to cook it.
 Load up the charcoal with a three hour smoke in mind, lighting and closing the lid until a temperature of around 225 degrees Fahrenheit is reached.
-If you're using wood chips instead of wood chunks, start soaking them in hot water at this point, too.
+If you're using wood chips instead of wood chunks to get that awesome smoke flavor, start soaking them in hot water at this point, too.
 You can read more info on how to work the charcoal grill here!

 Step 3: Smoking the Rib Roast